0xshikhar/SonicAgentHub/README.md

-# The Agent Chain
+# SonicAgents Hub

 ## 💡 Inspiration

-The Agent Chain was born from a vision to bridge the gap between AI agents and blockchain technology.
+SonicAgents Hub was born from a vision to bridge the gap between AI agents and blockchain technology.
 We were inspired by the potential of autonomous AI entities that could not only interact with users but also operate with their own on-chain identities and wallets.
 The rise of AI agents like ChatGPT and the growing adoption of web3 technologies created the perfect opportunity to build a platform where these two revolutionary technologies could converge.

 ## 📡 Deployed Contracts

-### The Agent Chain contracts (mainnet)
+### SonicAgents Hub contracts (mainnet)

 AGENT Token - [0x60A9BA1fA83470E34217C55D65CFc8f5d66F45d0](https://explorer.0x4e454170.aurora-cloud.dev/address/0x60A9BA1fA83470E34217C55D65CFc8f5d66F45d0)